Thomas Orde-Lees: Imperial Trans-Antarctic Expedition

 In 1910 Orde-Lees applied for a place on Scott's Terra Nova Expedition, but was turned down.
 When Ernest Shackleton was organizing the Imperial Trans-Antarctic Expedition he decided that he needed a representative from the Royal Navy in order to get political and military support for the expedition.
 Orde-Lees as a skier and motor expert fitted the bill, and after Shackleton applied to Churchill for permission, Orde-Lees was released from his military duties and allowed to join the expedition as storekeeper.

 On board ship he proved unpopular with the rest of the crew – he had a surly, condescending manner and was undisguisedly lazy.
-Having been labeled as somewhat of a bully amongst the crew, Shackleon referred to him privately as the "Old Lady" during the expedition.
+Having been labeled as somewhat of a bully amongst the crew, Shackleton referred to him privately as the "Old Lady" during the expedition.
 Nevertheless, he proved to be an efficient storekeeper.
 He had a keen interest in physical fitness and took his bicycle on the expedition; after the ship became trapped in the ice he frequently took cycling trips on the ice.
 On one occasion, he spent over two hours on his bike outside the ship, and Shackleton was sufficiently worried to send a search party to look for him.
 Shackleton ordered him not to leave the ship unaccompanied after he became lost while searching for food, and encountered a fierce leopard seal.
 His cries brought second in-command Frank Wild out of his tent, who shot the leopard seal at a distance of 10 m (30 ft) from Orde-Lees.

 When the Endurance was crushed by pack ice, Shackleton took the three lifeboats and led the men over the ice to open water where they used the boats to travel to Elephant Island.
 Orde-Lees was assigned to the Dudley Docker under the command of Frank Worsley but failed to pitch in with the other men when a gale threatened to sink the small craft.
 Despite orders from Worsley, he climbed into his sleeping bag rather than helping with the rowing, although he immediately undertook strenuous and prolonged bailing duty when it looked as if the boat was going to sink.

 Once the boats had arrived at Elephant Island, Shackleton and five men set out for South Georgia in the James Caird to fetch help.
 The remaining men, including Orde-Lees, were to spend months living in the remaining two boats, overturned and reinforced with stones and lit by blubber lamps.
 They were finally rescued on 30 August 1916.
 For his part in the expedition Orde-Lees received the Silver Polar Medal.